 Upgrades to two cabin first class have booked into the “C” fare bucket

-As noted by Zach Griff, with a recent change, American Airlines’ confirmable upgrade seats will only include a subset of seats in the “A” and “C” fare bucket.
+With a recent change, American Airlines’ confirmable upgrade seats will only include a subset of seats in the “A” and “C” fare bucket.
 In other words, you could previously tell whether a flight would have upgrade space that could be confirmed by looking at availability in the “A” and “C” buckets, while that’s no longer the case.

 Upgrades to three cabin first class have historically booked into the “A” fare bucket